-- 1. The legal framework establishes clear procedures for preparation, follow-up and communication on Government sessions and sets a clear authority for the centre of government to provide its professional judgement and ensure legal conformity.
-The centre of government has the capacity to set and enforce the procedures. - 2.
-A centre of government body sets clear deadlines for the preparatory process allowing sufficient time for consultation and quality control.
+- 1. The legal framework establishes clear rules and procedures for preparation, follow-up and communication on government sessions and clearly authorises the CoG to provide its professional opinions on draft government decisions and ensure their legal conformity.
+The CoG has the capacity to set and enforce the procedures. - 2.
+A CoG body sets clear deadlines for the preparatory process, allowing sufficient time for consultation and quality control.
 All stakeholders follow those deadlines. - 3.
-A centre of government body has the authority and capacity to ensure a policy proposal's coherence with Government priorities and previously announced policies. - 4.
-A centre of government body has the authority and capacity to review the content of proposals against set requirements. - 5.
-The Secretariat for Legislation or the Government Office's legal unit has the authority and capacity to review and provide comments on all legal drafts before they are discussed and approved in the Government session. - 6.
-The Government Office is authorised to return items to the ministries if the substance is flawed or inconsistent with Government priorities. - 7.
+A CoG body has the authority and capacity to ensure the coherence of policy proposals with government priorities and previously announced policies. - 4.
+A CoG body has the authority and capacity to review the content of proposals and policy development processes to assess their compliance against set requirements. - 5.
+The relevant unit within the CoG responsible for legal scrutiny has the authority and capacity to review and provide comments on all legal drafts before they are discussed and approved in the government session. - 6.
+The government office is authorised to return items to the ministries if the substance is flawed or inconsistent with government priorities. - 7.
 The agenda and materials for the sessions are circulated to the participants in advance and on time.
-The agendas of formal Government sessions are public. - 8.
+The agendas of formal government sessions are public. - 8.
 Decision records are kept and distributed after the sessions.
 Government decisions are made publicly available. - 9.
-The Government Office communicates to the public regularly and transparently on the work of the Government, i.e. its objectives, key decisions and performance.
+The government office communicates to the public regularly and transparently on the work of the government, its objectives, key decisions and performance.

-The methods used are qualitative assessments based on analysis of legislation and working documents and interviews, and quantitative analysis based on data that characterises the process:
+The method used is qualitative assessments, based on analysis of legislation, working documents and interviews, and quantitative analysis, based on data that characterises the process:

-- Analyse relevant legislation and official documents to understand the requirements, assess whether they are comprehensive, analyse whether legislation follows the sub-principles and establish a baseline of how the country should be performing on the basis of these requirements. - Analyse the organisational set-up of relevant CoG institutions and the functions of departments/units involved in Government decision making to define the role and authority of each actor in the process. - Interview the directors of the Government Office involved in Government decision making and ensuring legal conformity, director-level representatives from institutions responsible for ensuring legal conformity (if separate from the Government Office), Secretary General of the Government Office, member(s) of the Prime Minister's Cabinet and two managers from the
+- Analyse relevant legislation and official documents to understand the requirements, assess whether they are comprehensive, analyse whether legislation follows the sub-principles and establish a baseline of how the country should be performing on the basis of these requirements. - Analyse the organisational set-up of relevant CoG institutions and the functions of departments/units involved in government decision making, to define the role and authority of each actor in the process. - Analyse daily working practices through interviews with the directors of the government office involved in government decision making and ensuring legal conformity, director-level representatives from institutions responsible for ensuring legal conformity (if separate from the government office), secretary general of the government office, member(s) of the prime

-- ministries (depending on the country, either permanent secretaries or heads of departments) in order to analyse daily working practices. - Analyse working documents; three randomly selected Government session agendas; the Government session minutes and a random selection of two examples of the opinions provided by each structural unit of the CoG during the decision making process and assess whether: - o comments are made on the content or only on a formal rule-obeying - o comments by CoG units were taken into account during decision making (especially if they address legal conformity issues) - out-of-agenda items were allowed during the Sessions and if yes, under what circumstances? - o compare the staff numbers in CoG structural units and other institution(s) responsible for ensuring legal conformity with the volume of legislative and other Government decisions.
+- minister's cabinet and two managers from the ministries (either permanent secretaries or heads of departments, depending on the country). - Analyse working documents, randomly selected government session agendas, the government session minutes and a random selection of examples of the opinions provided by each structural unit of the CoG during the decision-making process, to assess whether: - o comments are made on the content or only on formal adherence to the rules; - comments by CoG units were taken into account during decision making (especially if they address legal conformity issues); - o out-of-agenda items were allowed during the sessions and, if yes, under what circumstances. - o compare the staff numbers in CoG structural units and other institution(s) responsible for ensuring legal conformity with the volume of legislative and other government decisions.